Skip Navigation. Skip to content

 2. Investments in retirement savings plans;

-3. Real estate which serves as the official’s primary home; or
+3. Real estate which serves as the University Official’s primary home; or

 4. Credit card debt, personal household effects, vehicle leases or loans secured by vehicles, or mortgages/security agreements on a primary residence.

-1. Office of Technology Commercialization.
-Information regarding (1) payments made by business entities in excess of $100,000 to the University in the prior fiscal year, to include the amounts paid to departments and faculty under the University’s revenue sharing principles set forth in the policy: Commercialization of Intellectual Property Rights, and (2) the name of business entities (University start-ups) in which the University holds an equity interest.
+1. UM Ventures.
+Information regarding (1) payments made by business entities in excess of $100,000 to the University in the prior fiscal year, to include the amounts paid to departments and faculty under the University’s revenue sharing principles set forth in the University of Maryland Intellectual Property Policy (IV-3.20[A]), and (2) the name of business entities (University start-ups) in which the University holds an equity interest.

-2. Office of Research Administration.
+2. ORA.
 Information regarding research sponsored by business entities during the prior fiscal year.

-3. Notification of License, Option, or Equity Arrangements.
-The Office of Technology Commercialization notifies the ICOI Committee when it executes a license or option agreement with, or takes equity in, a business entity whose commercial interests may be affected by research conducted at the University.
+1. Notification of License, Option, or Equity ArrangementsUM Ventures notifies the ICOI Committee when it executes a license or option agreement with, or takes equity in, a business entity whose commercial interests may be affected by research conducted at the University.

-4. Managing Institutional Conflicts of Interest.
-The ICOI Committee will recommend a course of action to manage actual or perceived institutional conflicts of interest.
-This course of action (the "Conflict Management Plan") may consist of one or more of the following:
+1. The ICOI Committee will recommend a course of action to manage actual or perceived ICOIs, a Management Plan, which may consist of one or more of the following:

 1. No action required;